jWallace12/MiniMake/README.md

 # MiniMake
-A simple C implementation of the Base program "make"
+A simple C implementation of the Bash program "make"

 This version of "make" supports using '#' as comments, recursively executes targets and dependencies, checks if files exist or if files have been updated since they were last executed, and parses out multi-line commands.